RdecKa/AoC-2017/stats/README.md

 # Show daily results
+At first, rename file *.env.example* to *.env*.

-At first run the following:
+Then run the following:

 ```
 npm install